ruvel-ai-dev/wedding_app/README.md

 ## License

-MIT License – use freely and adapt for weddings, events, and beyond.
+MIT License – adapt for weddings, events, and beyond.

 ---